mengtongsrean/Grocery-List/README.md

 # Grocery-List
 a grocery-list program lets you save item list to database and display them anywhere

-# This program is written in JAVASCRIPT, HTML, CSS
+# This program was written in JAVASCRIPT, HTML, CSS
 # Using Firebase to save items